MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/enable-realtime-analytics-dashboard-administrator.md

 - Agents
 - Ongoing conversation

-## Prerequisites

-If you have the System Administrator, Omnichannel Administrator, Analytics Reports author, or CSR manager role, then you can view the report.
+By default, the reports are enabled for the System Administrator, Omnichannel Administrator, Analytics Reports author, and CSR manager roles.

 To configure user roles to access analytics and dashboards, see [Configure user access to analytics and dashboards](configure-customer-service-analytics-insights-csh.md#configure-user-access-to-analytics-and-dashboards).